Bath, Somerset: Coat of arms

 The coat of arms includes a depiction of the city wall, and two silver stripes representing the River Avon and the hot springs.
 The sword of St. Paul is a link to Bath Abbey.
 The supporters, a lion and a bear, stand on a bed of acorns, a link to Bladud, the subject of the Legend of Bath.
 The knight's helmet indicates a municipality and the crown is that of King Edgar (referencing his coronation at the Abbey).
 A mural crown, indicating a city, is alternatively used instead of the helmet and Edgar's crown.
+The Arms bear the motto "Aqvae Svlis", the Roman name for Bath in Latin script.